LunarZephyr/ECS171_Project/README.md

 # ECS171 Group 25 Final Project

 The Github repo has the following structure:
+Please read this for the relevant parts of the repo!

 - The `data` folder contains the raw csv files from our [dataset](https://www.kaggle.com/datasets/nicholasjhana/energy-consumption-generation-prices-and-weather) in addition to the final version of processed data.